ruterodriguessantos/ShW-MAGICA/README.md

 E_field_Coord.pkl - The electric field file contains the geoelectric field evaluated at the interpolation points defined in Point_Coord.pkl.
 Each file stores both field components: northward component (E_n), eastward component (E_e)

+# Code versions

+This repository contains four standalone Python scripts.
+They differ according to the geoelectric field model (uniform or spatially varying) and whether shield wires are explicitly included in the network model.

+### 1. Uniform electric field (without shield wires)

+Computes GICs using the LPm formulation assuming a uniform geoelectric field.
+This is the baseline implementation without explicit shield wire modelling.

+### 2. Uniform electric field (with shield wires)

+Extends the baseline implementation by explicitly modelling shield wires through equivalent electrical circuits.

+### 3. Spatially varying electric field (without shield wires)

+Computes GICs using electric field maps.
+The electric field is interpolated to the transmission line integration points using Delaunay triangulation before calculating the induced voltages.

+### 4. Spatially varying electric field (with shield wires)

+Complete implementation of ShW-MAGICA.
+Combines the LPm formulation, Delaunay interpolation of spatially varying electric fields, and explicit shield wire modelling.

 # Credits

 This work is based on the original GEOMAGICA framework developed from